ona-SE/onaflix-public/PUBLIC_REPO_SETUP.md

 ## Contribution Workflow

-The public repository is a **read-only mirror**.
-For external contributors:
+The public repository is an **experimental playground**:

 1. Fork `onaflix-public`
 2. Create a feature branch
 3. Make changes and submit a PR to `onaflix-public`
-4. **Maintainers must manually review and apply changes to `ona-flix`**
-5. Changes will appear in public repo on next nightly sync
+4. **Anyone with write access can merge PRs freely**
+5. Experiment, test, and try things out
+6. Every night at 2 AM UTC, the public repo resets to match the private repo
+7. If you want changes to persist, they must be merged into `ona-flix` (private)

 ## Notes

 - The private repository (`ona-flix`) is the **only** source of truth
-- Nightly sync from private to public uses `--force` to ensure public always matches private
+- Nightly sync from private to public uses `--force` to reset the public repo
-- Public repository is for visibility and community engagement only
+- Public repository is a sandbox for experimentation
-- All development and merging happens in the private repository
-- PRs to public repo serve as suggestions that maintainers can review and apply
+- Merge freely to the public repo - it resets every night
+- Only changes merged to the private repo will persist
+- This allows safe experimentation without affecting the production codebase